vek-kal/mwc-node/doc/dandelion/dandelion.md

 the time between each hop (e.g., network and/or internal node latency), transactions travel for `k` hops without any peer initiating diffusion with a probability of at least `1 − ε`.

-## Dandelion in Grin
+## Dandelion in MWC

 ### Objectives

-There are two main motives behind why Dandelion is included in Grin:
+There are two main motives behind why Dandelion is included in MWC:

-1. **Act as a countermeasure against mass de-anonymization attacks.** Similar to Bitcoin, the Grin P2P network would be vulnerable to attackers deploying malicious "super-nodes" connecting to most peers on the network and monitoring transactions as they become diffused by their honest peers.
+1. **Act as a countermeasure against mass de-anonymization attacks.** Similar to Bitcoin, the MWC P2P network would be vulnerable to attackers deploying malicious "super-nodes" connecting to most peers on the network and monitoring transactions as they become diffused by their honest peers.
 This would allow a motivated actor to infer with a high degree of probability from which peer (IP address) transactions originate from, having negative privacy consequences.
 2. **Aggregate transactions before they are being broadcasted to the entire network.** This is a benefit to blockchains that enable non-interactive CoinJoins on the protocol level, such as Mimblewimble.
-Despite its good privacy features, some input and output linking is still possible in Mimblewimble and Grin.[4]
+Despite its good privacy features, some input and output linking is still possible in Mimblewimble and MWC.[4]
 If you know which input spends to which output, it is possible to construct a (very limited) transaction graph and follow a chain of transaction outputs (TXOs) as they are being spent.
 Aggregating transactions make this more difficult to carry out, as it becomes less clear which input spends to which output (Figure 3).
 In order for this to be effective, there needs to be a large anonymity set, i.e. many transactions to aggregate a transaction with.
 Dandelion enables this aggregation to occur before transactions are fluffed and diffused to the entire network.
 This adds obfuscation to the transaction graph, as a malicious observer who is not participating in the stemming or fluffing would not only need to figure out from where a transaction originated, but also which TXOs out of a larger group should be attributed to the originating transaction.

 **Figure 3.** Aggregating transactions
 ```